 KYHA's LTP is run by one of the best coaches in STL, Todd Brereton.

-Todd uses the principles of the American Development Model (ADM) where the players are rotated though small group stations to master specific skills.
+Todd uses the principles of the American Development Model (ADM) where the players are rotated though small group stations to be introduced to specific skills.

 Your child is ready when you feel they can participate

 in a 45 minute on-ice session once a week.